-Ryan Feder arrived in 2020 as one of Dallas' quality control/analysts, working primarily with the defense and linebacker unit.
-In 2023 Feder will move to the offensive side of the ball, where he will help with the quarterbacks.
+Ryan Feder arrived in Dallas in 2020 as one of Dallas' quality control/analysts, working primarily with the defense and linebackers unit.
+In 2023 Feder moved to the offensive side of the ball, where he helped with quarterbacks, and in 2024 he was officially named the assistant quarterbacks coach/game management.

 From 2020-22, Feder helped coach a linebackers unit featuring two-time All-Pro Micah Parsons and Leighton Vander Esch.
 Parsons set the franchise rookie record with 13.0 sacks in 2021 - tied for the third-most by a rookie in NFL history - and became the first player in team history to be named NFL Defensive Rookie of the Year.
 Parsons followed that up with 13.5 sacks in 2022 while finishing second in Defensive Player of the Year voting.
 Feder also helped guide Vander Esch (100 tackles in 2022) to his first 100-tackle season since his rookie year in 2018.